During a morning jog, two friends take a detour to explore a mysterious spiral staircase that leads to a trap.

 “Yeah, going downstairs is always easier and faster.”

 The two walked down the stairs, keeping an eye on the grassy floor.
-Neither of them could explain the phenomenon, but the more they went down, the more they didn’t get any closer to the bottom.
+Neither could explain the phenomenon, but the more they went down, the more they did not get any closer to the bottom.

 “I’m starting to freak out a bit now,” Chloe confessed.

 Sydney looked over the rail.
-It was too far to jump safely.
+We’re too far to jump safely, she thought.
 Out of a sense of placement, she looked up.
 There were two people on the balcony.

 “There are people up there.”